 The only element of compensation that is fixed is base salary.
-The base salaries of executives are reviewed annually by the Committee, taking into consideration market surveys and benchmarking against peers, the executive's level of experience and performance, the financial performance of the Company, and the CEO recommendations for his direct reports.
+The base salaries of executives are reviewed every three years by the Committee, taking into consideration market surveys and benchmarking against peers, the executive's level of experience and performance, the financial performance of the Company, and the CEO recommendations for his direct reports.
 The CEO does not take part in recommendations or Committee discussions regarding his compensation.
-The annual review was approved by the Board in December 2018 with adjustments to executive salaries becoming effective as at January 1, 2019.
+The most recent review was approved by the Board in June 2019 with adjustments to executive salaries becoming effective as at July 1, 2019.